 For example, the times have changed to a point in which a person isn’t simply “ugly” anymore, they just don’t have the money to pay cosmetic surgeons to be what society considers to be gorgeous.

-The old adage, ‘beauty is in the eye of the beholder is now a fallacy because most of what is shoved down young people’s minds and throats is the same body type, same skin pigmentation, and the same look as a whole.
+With the rise of these conditions, eating disorder treatment centers have begun to become more common – and more necessary – throughout the US.
 Icarus Behavioral Health has many different treatment options when it comes to eating disorders, and if you or a loved one is struggling to find treatment, calling or texting Icarus could be your first step in recovery from this deadly disease.

 What are the Types of Eating Disorders

 Eating disorders can come in a few different shapes and sizes.
 Most eating disorders manifest in women, however, they do occasionally take hold in men as well.
 Whether eating too much or too little, unhealthy interactions with food can be defined as eating disorders.